 Where: 1440 S. Anaheim Blvd, Anaheim

-Featuring 207 stores and 11 restaurants, the Anaheim Marketplace is Orange County’s largest indoor swap meet.
+Featuring over 200 stores and restaurants, the Anaheim Marketplace is Orange County’s largest indoor swap meet.
 The Anaheim Marketplace has a wide variety of merchandise to offer at prices below your average retail store.
 This multilingual shopping experience also features specialty eateries like Don Churros Jr., which can be found in the parking lot of this shopping destination.
 Whatever you are looking for, this Anaheim gem is a great destination to check out for an authentic Swap Meet experience.

 Flying Miz Daisy

 Hours/Dates: 9 a.m. to 3 p.m. – Dates are announced as scheduled.
 See website for upcoming events.